 "Humanity's children are returning home.
 Today," Six said as, outside the window, there was a bright flash of light on the horizon.

 Baltar looked in shock at what had just happened.
-They were nuking the planet.
-He quickly moved turning on the television, displaying two channels at once.
+They were nuking the planet!
+He quickly moved to turn on the television, displaying two channels at once.

 "We don't have any more information yet, but, uh... / ...all remaining ships able to leave Caprica... / ...no actual enemy has yet been sighted... / ...get out into the open countryside or the lesser populated areas of the city... / ...but there doesn't seem to be any doubt..."